Features include, but are not limited to:

 - Configurable view of toplists (top rated, last added, last commented, most viewed)

-- Several upload possibilities from backend and frontend: Single upload, Batch upload (Zip), Java upload, FTP upload (last one only in backend)
+- Several upload possibilities from backend and frontend: Single upload, Batch upload (Zip), Drag'n'Drop-Upload with progress bar, Java upload, FTP upload (last one only in backend)

 - Image processing using GD, GD2 or ImageMagick